b-mazur/RASPA2_GC-TMMC/README.md

 C(N,N)=C(N,N)+[1-acc(N→N-1)]
 ```

 To calculate density of states at given P and T you have to perform separate simulations for each falue of N ∈ \[0, N<sub>max</sub>\].
+See an [example input file](https://github.com/b-mazur/supplementary_data/blob/main/001_Mazur_JChemPhysLett_2022/simulation_input/GC-TMMC/simulation.input).

 Current sum of probabilities are printed at the end of the block of properties in the standard
 output file.
 To better understand GC-TMMC method see for example: